KrailOrg/krail/docs/tutorial-i18n.md

 - Run the application, login and navigate to 'MyNews'
 - Make sure that the CEO New Channel is selected (we defined an I18N value for this)
-- Enter some text, and press 'submit'
+- Enter some text in the "enter a value for LabelKey.is_selected", and press 'submit'
 - The banner will update immediately with the text you entered
 - change the Locale selector to "Deutsch" and note that the German translation is still used - we only set a value for Locale.UK

-You may recall that we defined the bundle sources like this, and noted that the declaration order is important:
+You may recall that we defined the bundle sources like this, and noted that the declaration order of sources is important:
 ```
 @Override
 protected void define() {